 Haiti is one of the most populous nations in the Caribbean region.
 Haiti is situated on Hispaniola Island and shares a border with the Dominican Republic.
-Taino Indians who emigrated from South America were the first occupants of Hispaniola Island.
+The Taino people who emigrated from South America were the first occupants of Hispaniola Island.
 In December 1492, Spanish settlers arrived on the island, led by Christopher Columbus and his team of 39 sailors.
-Shortly after the arrival of the Spanish, the French also established settlements on the Hispaniola Island.
+Shortly after the arrival of the Spanish, the French also established settlements on Hispaniola Island.
 The French took the western region of the island currently known as Haiti, while the Spanish took the eastern region, referred to as the Dominican Republic.
 The French brought thousands of African slaves to work on the sugarcane plantations in Haiti.
 As more Africans were brought in, their population sharply rose and outnumbered the white population.
 The African slaves fought for freedom, and in 1804, Haiti gained independence.
 Currently, Haiti has an estimated population of 10 million people.
 The racial composition is 95% Sub-Saharan African, 4% European, and an insignificant number of multiracial Haitians.
-French is the official language in Haiti.
-Other languages spoken in the country include Haitian Creole, Spanish, and English.
+The official languages of Haiti are Haitian Creole and French.
+Other languages spoken in the country include Spanish and English.

 French: An Official Language of Haiti

 Haiti and Canada are the only sovereign nations in the American region to have French as an official language.
 In Haiti, French is used in official documents, the education system, and in the media.
 French is the standard written language in Haiti.
 Despite French being the administrative language in Haiti, only 5 percent of Haitians are fluent in the language.
 The few people who speak French in Haiti are the elite and well to do Haitians, mainly found in the urban centers.

 Haitian Creole: The Most Popular Language of Haiti